IIIF/api/source/presentation/4.0/model.md

 For more information about Annotation targets, see the [W3C Annotation Model](https://www.w3.org/TR/annotation-model/#bodies-and-targets).

 The value _MUST_ be an array.
-Each item _SHOULD_ be a JSON object with at least `id` and `type`, however _MAY_ be a URI as a string.
-In a future major version, the string "shortcut" form might be removed for consistency.
+Each item _MUST_ be a JSON object with the `type` property, and referenced resources _MUST_ also have the `id` property.

+Note that older implementations might publish Manifests that they claim to be 4.0 with a `target` property where the body or bodies are strings.
+These strings are the URIs of the referenced resource.
+The body in these cases might also not be an array.
+Clients should be liberal with what they accept in the transition to these new requirements.

 * An Annotation _MUST_ have the `target` property.<br/>
   Clients _MUST_ process the `target` property on Annotations.
+Clients _SHOULD_ be liberal with what they accept as the value.

 {% include api/code_header.html %}
 ``` json-doc